Children’s author accused of murder allegedly had history of trying to poison husband

 MOMENTS LEADING UP TO ERIC’S DEATH

-According to a search warrant, Eric and Kouri had gone to Greece a few years before 2022.
+According to a search warrant, Eric and Kouri had gone to Greece a few years before his death.
 After he allegedly became violently ill from a drink his wife had given him, Eric told a family member that he believed his wife tried to kill him.

 Kouri allegedly attempted to kill Eric again, on Valentine’s Day 2022.
 The search warrant says Eric bit into a sandwich brought to him by his wife and he broke into hives and couldn’t breathe after one bite.
-He used his son’s epi-pen and took Benadryl before passing out for “several hours.”
-When he woke up, he reportedly called his business partner about the incident.
+He used his son’s EpiPen and took Benadryl before passing out for “several hours.”
+When he woke up, he allegedly called his business partner about the incident.

-Eric had also reportedly changed his will and life insurance from Kouri to his sister.
-Eric was beginning to look to get a divorce from Kouri and wanted to make sure their three sons were taken care of.
+Eric had also changed his will and life insurance from Kouri to his sister, the warrant said.
+He was beginning to look into getting a divorce from Kouri and wanted to make sure their three sons were taken care of, the document states.

 According to Eric’s family, he never told Kouri that she had been taken out of the will.
 In addition, the two were reportedly arguing about an over-million dollar home that she wanted to “flip.”
 Eric’s family said he was planning on telling her that he was not going to sign the paper and finalize the deal.